ArlingtonMA/arlingtonma.info/docs/_pages/test.md

   <figcaption>A couple of other towns</figcaption>
 </figure>

+## Police Staffing Per Capita

+NOTE: this data is not cross-checked, so is only an approximation.
+Some towns do not easily post their staffing levels, and some towns may have subtly different classifications between staff, sworn officers, and patrol officers.

+<div id="policestaff"></div>

 [Download this data as a CSV spreadsheet](/data/finance/GenFundExpenditures2019-comps.csv), or find the [original source data on mass.gov](https://dlsgateway.dor.state.ma.us/reports/rdPage.aspx?rdReport=ScheduleA.GenFund_MAIN) as reported using standard classifications [from the MA Department of Revenue](https://www.mass.gov/orgs/division-of-local-services).  **Comparable towns** to Arlington (Belmont, Brookline, Medford, Melrose, Milton, Natick, Needham, North Andover, Reading, Stoneham, Watertown, Winchester) are defined in the [Town Manager's Annual Reports](https://www.arlingtonma.gov/departments/town-manager/town-manager-s-annual-budget-financial-report).

 <div id="csvtable"></div>